KT053374/DoThingsBot/README.md

 # How to use:
  - The bot will automatically restore the AC window if it becomes minimized.
+ - The AC window does not need to remain in focus.
+If minimized, it will be restored when needed.

  - UseCraftSuccessDialog should be set to on.
     -  Run `/config UseCraftSuccessDialog on` in the chat window.